 The foundations for the further development of the µTasker project had thus been laid.
 The vision of creating a new development environment optimized for efficient embedded project development on small-footprint, single-chip Internet-enabled devices was becoming true - the project continues to be developed as shown by the following milestones:

-- In 2007 a Beta port for the STR91XF was introduced.
-In July 2007 the µTasker forum support was taken into operation.
+- In 2007 a port for the STR91XF was introduced.
+In July 2007 the µTasker forum support was taken into operation

-- In 2008 Beta ports for the NXP Semiconductors LPC2000 (including LPC21XX and LPC23XX) and the Luminary Micro LM3Sxxxx were released and USB device was add to the project.
+- In 2008 ports for the NXP Semiconductors LPC2000 (including LPC21XX and LPC23XX) and the Luminary Micro LM3Sxxxx were released and USB device was add to the project

-- In 2009 µTasker V1.4 and a new AVR32 port were released, with new uGLCDLIB graphical library/simulator (presently V1.1).
-A powerful Modbus extension pack was added for industrial users including multiple serial ASCII/RTU/RS-485 and MODBUS/TCP with flexible bridging, gateway and routing capabilities.
+- In 2009 µTasker V1.4 and a new AVR32 port were released, with new uGLCDLIB graphical library/simulator.
+A powerful Modbus extension pack was added for industrial users including multiple serial ASCII/RTU/RS-485 and MODBUS/TCP with flexible bridging, gateway and routing capabilities

 - 2010 utFAT (FAT32 compatible module specifically for SD and HCSD cards) added to packages.
-Beta version for ST-Micro STM32F1xx became available.
+A version for ST-Micro STM32F1xx became available

 - 2014 Freescale KINETIS port extended to include KL parts

 The present state of the µTasker projectThe µTasker project is presently available for the devices published on the start side.
 All devices can be simulated in the µTasker simulator.
 A µTasker project tutorial is available for each device family.
-The project is completely free for non-commercial use, including forum support.
+The open-sorce version of the project is completely free for non-commercial use, including forum support.
 Royalty-free commercial licensing, including personal email support period is available at very attractive prices.

 Uses of the µTasker projectThe µTasker project is suitable for commercial projects where reliability, small-footprint, simple design and efficient development is important.
 It is also very suitable for use by educational establishments (teaching of processor and protocol stacks) because the µTasker simulator allows students to comfortably test and analyze the involved software without the need for dedicated hardware platforms.
 It is also popular for use in senior project work.